RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

       <p>Example: 2lz4u8myrs or a9wf7at7r</p>
     </div>

-5. Choose the appropriate image format from the drop down menu.
+5. Choose the appropriate image format from the drop-down menu.

     <div class="docs-example">
       <p> If the disk format is unknown, but is a 3 1/2 inch floppy, first try “MFM Sector Image.”
 “FM sector image” and “MFM sector image” support basically any normal disk used for systems that contain a generic FM or MFM FDC.